chenmin1107/cs6244_motionplanning/README.md

 4. source ~/.bashrc

-### 5. List of content and build the packages
+### 5. Build the packages

 #### Note:

 When you build the packages, the compile might tell you [xxx] package can not be found.
-You can easily install them by following the following commands:
+You can easily install them by following the commands below:

 1. sudo apt-get update